Assistance with child care fees

 How your child's child care service becomes approved

-Child care services are approved by the Department of Education to provide Child Care Benefit approved child care.
+Child care services are approved by the Department of Education and Training to provide Child Care Benefit for approved care.

 How your child's carer becomes registered